devops329/devops/instruction/jest/jest.md

 });
 ```

 When we rerun the tests, the first test works great, but the second test fails.
 This is because the test is incorrectly expected the wrong resulting value.
-After fixing the value to be the correct result of `15`, everything works great.
+After fixing the value to be the correct result of `15`, all the tests pass.

 ```sh
 npm test